CITIES-Dashboard/citiesdashboard.com/readme.md

 ## 2.4 Deployment Process

+The front-end application is deployed on GitHub, in two separate but linked repositories:
+- [Development repo](https://github.com/CITIES-Dashboard/cities-dashboard.github.io): for the **beta** frontend [website](https://beta.citiesdashboard.com/), redirected from [cities-dashboard.github.io](cities-dashboard.github.io).
+- [Production repo](https://github.com/CITIES-Dashboard/citiesdashboard.com): for the main frontend [website](https://citiesdashboard.com/)

+Both of these domains are managed in [name.com](https://www.name.com/).

-To deploy changes to the production website ([https://citiesdashboard.com/](https://citiesdashboard.com/)), the [push-to-prod-repo.yml](.github/workflows/push-to-prod-repo.yml) workflow is manually triggered.
-It transfers the production-ready files from the `main` branch of the [cities-dashboard.github.io](https://github.com/CITIES-Dashboard/cities-dashboard.github.io) development repo to the [citiesdashboard.com](https://github.com/CITIES-Dashboard/citiesdashboard.com) production repo.
+To deploy changes from this development repo to the production website, the [push-to-prod-repo.yml](.github/workflows/push-to-prod-repo.yml) workflow must be manually triggered.
+It transfers the production-ready files from the `main` branch of this development repo to the production repo.
 There, the [deploy-to-gh-pages.yml](https://github.com/CITIES-Dashboard/citiesdashboard.com/blob/main/.github/workflows/deploy-to-gh-pages.yml) workflow is automatically triggered to deploy the changes to the production website on GitHub Pages.

+Finally, as Google Sheets are used as database for the datasets, no separate backend is needed.
+Separately, as mentioned, another GitHub repo ([datasets repo](https://github.com/CITIES-Dashboard/datasets)) is implemented to fetch raw datasets on Google Sheets daily for version controlling.

 # 3. Build and Test Locally